‘Welcome home, Vietnam vets!’: Sumner hosts Moving Wall and recognizes war service

 As a historical perspective, when Vietnam veterans returned home, many were met with hostility.

-A lineup of local and state dignitaries expressed long-overdue appreciation to the veterans of an American war that for decades had been swept under the rug.
+A lineup of speakers expressed long-overdue appreciation to the veterans of an American war that for decades had been swept under the rug.

 “I’m so pleased to be here because we have the opportunity to reflect on the service and the sacrifice of those that served during the Vietnam War,” said Iowa’s junior senator, Joni Ernst.